msobanjo/courseware/topics/aws/vpc/README.md

 ### Getting the ID Property Using Queries
 To manage a VPC, such as when you want to delete it, you will need to be able to reference that VPC by its ID.
 If you have several VPCs then the output can be a little overwhelming, considering that you just want to see the IDs.
-We can use a query, like the one below, and change the output to be text only; this will return a list of VPC IDs.
+We can use a query, like the one below, and change the output to be text only; this will return a list of VPC IDs:
 ```bash
 # aws ec2 describe-vpcs --output [OUTPUT_TYPE] --query [JSON_QUERY]
 aws ec2 describe-vpcs --output text --query "Vpcs[].VpcId"